bronhaim/community/contributors/design-proposals/node/node-fence.md

 Rationale and architecture for the addition of a fencing mechanism in Kubernetes clusters.
 In [pod-safety](https://github.com/kubernetes/community/blob/16f88595883a7461010b6708fb0e0bf1b046cf33/contributors/design-proposals/pod-safety.md) proposal we describe the need and desire solutions for unrecoverable cluster partition.
 In the following we define motivations and flows to provide fence actions using fence controller to free the partitioned entities and recover the workload by isolation and power management operations.

 ### Motivation
-Kubernetes cluster can get into a network partition state between nodes to the api server running on the master node (e.g. network device failure).
+Kubernetes cluster can get into a network partition state between nodes to the apiserver running on the master node (e.g. network device failure).
 When that happens their nodes’ status is changed to “not ready” by the node controller and the scheduler cannot know the status of pods running on that node without reaching the nodes’ kubelet service.
-From such scenario, k8s (since 1.8) defines an eviction timeout (forced by the node controller) such that after 5 minutes pods will enter a termination state in the api server and will try to shutdown gracefully when possible (this happens only if the connectivity returns).
+From such scenario, k8s (since 1.8) defines an eviction timeout (forced by the node controller) such that after 5 minutes pods will enter a termination state in the apiserver and will try to shutdown gracefully when possible (this happens only if the connectivity returns).

 If the pod belongs to a ReplicaSet, once the termination state is set, the ReplicaSet controller will immediately start another instance of that pod.
 However when the pod is part of a StatefulSet, the StatefulSet controller won’t start new instance of that pod until the kubelet responds with the pod’s status.
 This is because there is a permanent association between a StatefulSet member and its storage.
 Not waiting would potentially result in multiple copies of a member, all writing to the same volume (leading to corruption or worse).

+TODO: a pod needs an AWS volumes which claims it mounted on a node but it is actually not.
+So we need to restart the node so the volume is properly detached from the node and can be properly attached on a different node.

+TODO: node resource consumed by a node daemon or a container runtime environment may grow over time without any visible reason (e.g. faulty garbage collector in Go runtime environments or a container runtime environment loosing a memory/not releasing i-nodes) which can eventually exhaust some of the available resource causing a node to be inoperable.
+Restarting a node can help to re-claim the resources.

 ### Cloud deployments
 When k8s is deployed on a cloud such as AWS or GCE, the autoscaler uses the Cloud Provider APIs to recognize unhealth nodes and effectively bounding the amount of time the node will stay in the “not ready” state until the node-controller removes the node (if possible, kernel panic can't be handled that way), and how long the scheduler will need to wait before it can safely start the pod elsewhere.